+nm of the microtubule.
+These differences may arise from further interactions between protofilaments that are not accounted for in the model.

 In summary, stochastic modelling of the system showed that the observed effects of Ase1 on shrinking microtubule ends could be explained simply.
 The failure of the simplest model suggested that Ase1 acts cooperatively near the terminal tubulin units.
 Modifying the assumptions in this direction indeed improved the agreement obtained, coming close to reproducing the experimental data quantitatively.
 The effects of Ase1 on microtubule shrinkage speed and the timescale and extent of the accumulation of Ase1 molecules could all be reproduced within a factor 2.